captn3m0/codechef/_problems/easy/LUCKPAL.md

 **Input**

-The first line contains a single integer T <= 100 the number of testcases.
-The following T lines each contain a string of length <= 1000 and only containing characters 'a'-'z'.
+The first line contains a single integer T &lt;= 100 the number of testcases.
+The following T lines each contain a string of length &lt;= 1000 and only containing characters 'a'-'z'.

 **Output**